CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 **KRISHNA** In fact, the lambda-based expression is arguably simpler than the array-oriented one.
 However, the array based solution will be much more efficient, it terms of both memory and CPU time.

+**KRISHNA** Lets reflect on this...

 Reflections
 -----------

+**KRISHNA** Most programming languages emphasize the use of control flow for managing programming logic...like the initial attempt in Scala, the logic is present in the ```toFizzBuzz``` function.

+**KRISHNA** Logic in APL is often most efficiently expressed in a data representation.
+It is this representation that is processed using array operations, achieving the end result.

+**BRAHMA** So rather than rendering source structure that embeds the logic in the control flow of the program, in APL the logic is embedded in the data flow.

+**BRAHMA** So, essentially this an eye-opening contrast - Control Flow or Data-Flow?
+Lets move to the next melody in our jugalbandi.